Kong/kongponents/docs/components/collapse.md

 ### triggerLabel

-Use this prop to customize the content to trigger the collapse.
-The label will be displayed to the right of a caret that indicates the collapsedness.
+Use this prop to customize the content to that will toggle the collapsed state of the component.
+The label will be displayed to the right of a caret that indicates the state of the hidden content.
 If no label is provided, only a caret will be displayed.

 <KCollapse trigger-label="View more info">